Globasa-Team/xwexi-pages-grav/03.gramati/10.lexikostrui/default.eng.md

 **hadya fe xencudin** - birthday gift (literally, _gift of birthday_)

-This method is especially useful for forming more complex descriptive noun phrases:
+This method is especially useful for forming more complex descriptive noun phrases.

 **maydoyen fe hadya fe xencudin** - birthday gift seller (literally, _seller of gifts of birthday_)